Jxl163/LSN_code/README.md

-## This repository contains the code for the paper :
+## This repository contains the code for the paper:
 # " LSN: Preserving Conservation Laws in Modelling Financial Market Dynamics via  Differential Equations"